lomnido/pyspacemouse-to-trackpoint/README.md

 * left and right clicks
 * scroll up/down by using yaw (angle on the XY plane)
 * zoom-in/zoom-out by using z-axis (emulating CTRL + '+'|'-')
-        + sesitivity can be changed 'zoom\_sens' variable; greater the number = greater force required
+	+ sensitivity can be changed by 'zoom\_sens' variable; greater the number = greater force required
 * horizontal scroll (left/right) by pushing (negative z-axis) and then move on x-axis will corespond to movement
 	+ sensitivity can be changed by 'hs\_sens' variable; greater the number = more movement per 1 scroll point is required

 ## What does NOT work: